 When McKee first envisioned the Fund,

 to provide project-based financial assistance to local artists,

 she never imagined how successful it would become.

 The Fund’s growth over the past 25+ years has far surpassed her vision.

-Since 1994 the AMAF Grant has given more than $263,000 to artists in the Florida Keys
+Since 1994 the AMAF Grant has awarded more than $280,000 to artists in the Florida Keys

 © K Rose

 As well as the AMAF Auction and Grants, the Fund presents four different awards to local artists every year to honor outstanding achievements in the visual, literary and performance arts.
 The awards are named in memory of talented Key West artists who left behind a creative legacy, for the island and the Keys, and were life-long friends of the Fund - Jack Baron, Miriam B. Good, Richard Heyman and Adeline Turner.